Astronomical Dating and the Internal Chronology of the Pentateuch: Chronology of Abraham

 Adding up the dynastic ages of the patriarchs from the time of the Flood to the beginning of Abram's life, and considering that Arphaxad was born 2 years after the Flood (Gen 11:10), gives 2676 + 290 + 2 = 2968 years.

-Considering that -5420 was long enough after the Flood that Noah had become a husbandman, planted a vineyard and started to make wine (Gen 9:20), let us conventionally set that timespan to 80 years, and hence the Flood at -5500.
+Considering that -5420 was long enough after the Flood that Noah had become a husbandman, planted a vineyard and started to make wine (Gen 9:20), let us conventionally set that timespan to 80 years, and hence the Flood at -5500\footnote{It is worth noting that, according to the early-medieval Book of the Rolls, ''When Reu was thirty-two years old, Serug was born to him; the length of his life being 232 years.
+At the end of 163 years of the life of Reu, Nimrod the giant reigned over the whole earth.
+The beginning of his kingdom was from Babel.
+It was he who saw in the sky a piece of black cloth and a crown".
+If the Flood took place in -5500, then the beginning of Nimrod's reign was in -3261.
+In the same year there was an annular eclipse at the Northern equinox (a "black cloth, and a crown").}.
 As it turns out, -5500 is the only date which is fully consistent with the chronology of later events.

 If the Flood took place in -5500, then Abram began his life (reign) 2968 years later, in -2532.
 Abram is 75 years old in -2457, when he departs from Haran (Gen 12:4).

 \begin{verse} Gen 12:1 Now the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee.\end{verse}